Finding Statistically Significant Interactions between Continuous Features: Experiments

-We also evaluate our proposal on real-world datasets shown in Table~\ref{table:real_results}, which are benchmark datasets for binary classification from the UCI repository\footnote{\url{http://archive.ics.uci.edu/ml/}}.
-We treat all $n$ features as truly associated features, and add $n$ fake features drawn from a uniform distribution from $0$ to $1$.
-All datasets are balanced to maximize the statistical power for comparing detected significant combinations, that is, $r_1 = r_0 = 0.5$.
+\textbf{Results on Real Data.} We also evaluate C-Tarone on real-world datasets shown in Table~\ref{table:real_stat} in Appendix, which are benchmark datasets for binary classification from the UCI repository~\cite{Lichman13}.
+To clarify the exponentially large search space, we also show the number $2^d$ of candidate combinations for $d$ features in the table.
+All datasets are balanced to maximize the statistical power for comparing detected significant combinations, i.e.\ $r_1 = 0.5$.
 If they are not balanced in the original dataset, we randomly subsample data points from the larger class.

-We summarize results in Table~\ref{table:real_results}, and we observe the same trend as before.
-In all dataset, our method shows superior performance: both precision and recall are better and running time is faster than for the binarization-based method.
-These results confirm the effectiveness of our proposal.
+We summarize results in Figure~\ref{figure:real_results}.
+Again, C-Tarone shows higher precision in all datasets than the binarization method and better or competitive recall, resulting in higher F-measure scores in all datasets.
+In addition, running time is competitive with the binarization method, which means that C-Tarone can successfully prune the massive candidate space for significant feature combinations.
+These results demonstrate the effectiveness of C-Tarone.